 Volume = Area of Base × Height

 This formula highlights the importance of accurately determining the area of the base.
 If the base is a simple shape like a triangle or a square, its area can be easily calculated using standard geometric formulas.
-However, if the base is a more complex polygon, its area may need to be determined using more advanced techniques, such as triangulation (dividing the polygon into smaller triangles).
+That said, if the base is a more complex polygon, its area may need to be determined using more advanced techniques, such as triangulation (dividing the polygon into smaller triangles).

 Prisms in Optics: Refraction and Dispersion